 How do I find out who is my Local Supervisor of Officials?

-The Officiating Program Personnel Directory is located at USAHockey.com at the Directory button appearing on the Officials page.
+The Officiating Program Directory is located at USAHockey.com using the District Directory link appearing under the OFFICIALS tab.
 Once you arrive at the Directory page, select your USA Hockey District using the appropriate links and find your District RIC and Local Supervisor contact information at your district page.

 How do I get my Open Book Rules Exam?

 The Open Book Rules Exam can accessed online at the Officials website 24-hours after online registration.
 Information about completing the Open Book Rules Exam will be sent to you from the National Office upon receipt of your application and registration fee.
 For those who register online, an email will be sent with information on how to complete the online Open Book Exam.

 It is strongly recommended that all officials use the current USA Hockey Playing Rules & Casebook and Basic Officiating Manual to complete the Open Book Exam.